 - The radar chart in excel is more suitable when the exact values aren’t critical for a reader, but the overall chart tells some story.

-- Each category can be easily compared each along with their own axis and overall differences are apparent by the size of each radar.
+- Each category can be easily compared, each along with its own axis, and overall differences are apparent by the size of each radar.

 - Spider charts in excel are more effective when you are comparing target vs. achieved performance.

 Disadvantages of using Spider chart in Excel

 - The comparison of observations on a radar chart in excel could be confusing once there are more than a couple of webs on the chart.

 - When there are too many variables, it creates too many axes; the crowd is too much.

 - Though there are multiple axes that have gridlines connecting them for reference, issues arise when you try to compare values across different axes.

 Things to consider while creating a radar chart in excel to visualize your report.

 - Make sure you are not using more than two variables; otherwise, it will be a very tedious task for a user to understand and come to a conclusion.

 - Try to cover the background with light colors to tell the story colorfully.

 - Use different line styles to attract users’ attention.

 - Arrange the data schematically.

 - Enlarge the spider web to give clear visualization

 - Work on-axis values to avoid too many intervening axis values.